reqqqu/ceneo-etl-ionic/README.md

 # Ceneo ETL Ionic
-Hybrid mobile app that lets the user apply ETL process on Ceneo price comparison service and keeps extracted data in local db based on Ionic/AngularJS 1.x framework.
+Hybrid mobile app based on Ionic/AngularJS 1.x framework that lets the user apply ETL process on Ceneo price comparison service and keeps extracted data in local db.

 Running the application locally requires these steps:
 * Clone the repository